-If you choose to use a drug discount instead of your Medicare plan, any out-of-pocket costs paid for the medications will contribute to your drug plan’s out-of-pocket costs.
+If you choose to use a drug discount instead of your Medicare plan, any out-of-pocket costs paid for the medications will not contribute to your drug plan’s out-of-pocket costs.

 Drug discount companies are free services that help both insured and uninsured individuals save money on prescription drugs.
 These companies negotiate drug prices directly with pharmacies, which then pass along savings of up to 80% off the retail price to the consumer.